phpMv/phpMv-UI/README.md

 ##II PHP framework configuration
 ###Library loading
 phpMv-UI complies with [PSR-4 recommendations](http://www.php-fig.org/psr/psr-4/) for auto-loading classes.
-Whatever the php framework used, with "composer", it is enough to integrate the composer autoload file.
+Whatever the php framework used, with "composer", it is enough to integrate the Composer autoload file.
 ```php
 require_once("vendor/autoload.php");
 ```
 ### <img src="http://angular.kobject.net/git/images/phalcon.png" width="30"> Phalcon configuration
 ####Library loading
-Without **composer**, It is possible to load the library with the **app/config/loader.php** file :
+Without Composer, It is possible to load the library with the **app/config/loader.php** file :

 ```php
 $loader = new \Phalcon\Loader();